The Vitruvian Trainer+ turns any room into a weight room | CNN Underscored

 The design

 I live in a one-bedroom condo, and I have limited floor and wall space I’m willing to dedicate to fitness equipment.
-The Vitruvian Trainer+ is just 46 x 20.5 x 4.5 inches — and, at 80 pounds, basically an aerobic step on steroids — with recessed wheels for maneuverability.
+The Vitruvian Trainer+ is just 46 inches by 20.5 inches by 4.5 inches — and, at 80 pounds, basically an aerobic step on steroids — with recessed wheels for maneuverability.
 This means I’m able to stash it out of sight under my couch and easily pull it out when it’s time to lift.

 The weight

 The Vitruvian Trainer+ uses artificial intelligence to learn from your short- and long-term workout behavior and adjust the weight accordingly.
 In the initial, 15-minute Strength Assessment, I set benchmarks for moves like deadlifts and squats.
-Then, when I did my first workout — a full-body class using the long bar — the machine used those benchmarks to program the weights I would need to perform at 50 to 60 percent on my max for each exercise.
-(Say your one rep max for a back squat is 100 pounds; the app would automatically program 50 to 60 pounds for a back squat in this class.)
+Then, when I did my first workout — a full-body class using the long bar — the machine used those benchmarks to program the weights I would need to perform at 50% to 60% on my max for each exercise.
+(Say your one-rep max for a back squat is 100 pounds; the app would automatically program 50 to 60 pounds for a back squat in this class.)

 On the fourth rep, the weight loads.
 I did find this to be a little jerky at times — during one Sumo Squat set, the machine momentarily added another 15 pounds and caught me off guard — and it does take a few classes to learn how the weight loads and unloads during exercises and sets.